uktrade/iigb-beta-content/content/beta/investment-ops/centres-of-excellence/en_US.md

 ---
-title: "Centres of excellence"
+title: "Research and development hubs"
 display: "nonjs"
 ---

-Sector specific research and development centres.
+Research and development centres that are relevant to your chosen industry.